smartparrot/embedding_rag/readme.md

 It is worth noting that embedding_rerank_retrieval uses the llama_index framework to generate data by calling OpenAI's API.
 This project improves upon this by enabling the entire development process to use local models with the llama_index framework, thus reducing development costs and enhancing data security.

 ### Training Phase:
+(1) Data Preprocessing
-(1) Data Preprocessing: Segment professional corpus data to provide material for subsequent data generation, and divide it into training and validation sets.
+Segment professional corpus data to provide material for subsequent data generation, and divide it into training and validation sets.
+(2) Data Generation
-(2) Data Generation: Generate QA pairs based on preprocessed data chunks using an LLM.
+Generate QA pairs based on preprocessed data chunks using an LLM.
-(3) Train Embedding Model: Use the generated QA pair data to train the text embedding model.
+(3) Train Embedding Model
+Use the generated QA pair data to train the text embedding model.

 ### Segmentation Method:
 To better enable the LLM to summarize answers, we adopt a segmentation method that preserves complete semantic units wherever possible.
 If the original Word document contains headings, we can treat the content between adjacent headings as a single segment.